mpatric/mp3agic/readme.md

 * Add tests!
 This is important so the code you've added doesn't get unintentionally broken in the future
 * Make sure the existing tests all pass
 * Commit and do not mess with version, or history
-* Send me a pull request
+* Submit a pull request

 Thanks for sharing!